Welcome to our list of virtual happy hour games, ideas, and activities.

 Ocean’s 5 or So is a virtual happy hour activity that explores similar concepts.
 For this activity, assign your people to small breakout rooms with around five people.
 Each group must develop a wildly ambitious heist of a high-profile target.
 When you bring everyone back to the main room, have the groups present their devious plans and vote on which one is most likely to succeed.

-One idea for virtual happy hours is to hold a staring contest.
+One idea for virtual happy hour games to play with coworkers is to hold a staring contest.
 Choose two people to face off and see who blinks first.
-The winner then competes against the next person and so on.
+The winner then competes against the next person, and so on.
 A staring contest often ends super quickly, so you should combine this idea with others on the list.

 Some examples of useless talents are: